KohheiAdachi/DeepCalib/README.md

 #### Weights
 The weights for our networks can be found [here](https://drive.google.com/file/d/1TYZn-f2z7O0hp_IZnNfZ06ExgU9ii70T/view).
 We recommend to use `SingleNet` since we experimentally confirmed it outperforms the other ones.
 The regression weights for `SeqNet` are currently unavailable, although you can train your own.

+#### Undistortion
+One way to qualitatively assess the accuracy of predicted parameters is to use those to undistort images that were used to predict the parameters.
+[Undistoriton](https://github.com/alexvbogdan/DeepCalib/tree/master/undistortion) folder contains MATLAB code to undistort multiple images from .txt file.
+The format of the .txt file is the following: 1st column contains `path to the image`, 2nd column is `focal length`, 3rd column `distortion parameter`.
+Each row corresponds to a single image.
+With a simple modification you can use it on single image by giving direct path to it and predicted parameters.

 ## Citation
 ```